-All staff understand that, if they continue to have concerns about a child or feel a concern is not being addressed or does not appear to be improving, they should press for re-consideration of the case with the designated safeguarding lead.
+All staff understand that, if they continue to have concerns about a child or feel a concern is not being addressed or does not appear to be improving, they should raise this with the designated safeguarding lead.

-If, for any reason, the designated safeguarding lead (or deputy) is not available, this will not delay appropriate action being taken.
+Where an immediate response is required, and if, for any reason, the designated safeguarding lead (or deputy) is not available, this will not delay appropriate action being taken.
 Safeguarding contact details are displayed in the academy to ensure that all staff members have unfettered access to urgent safeguarding support, should it be required.
 Any individual may refer to Social Care where there is suspected or actual risk of harm to a child.